disanv03/ruby_chess_game/README.md

-# Terminal based chess game written in Ruby

-Play chess in your terminal with this minimalist turn-based game.
+# Simple Chess Game

+Enjoy a minimalist chess game right in your terminal.
+This project is currenlty under development.
+Comments and suggestions are welcome.

-## Usage
+### Usage

+comming soon

-## Installation
+### Installation

-## Contribute

-Feel free to contribute to this project.
+comming soon

+### Credits

+Special credits to [crespire](https://github.com/crespire/ruby_chess) and his chess game implementation for being the roadmap of this project.

+### Contact

+Feel to send me an email if you have any comments.
 Contact me at: gnuno_03 [at] hotmail [dot] com

-## Credits

-Special credits to [crespire](https://github.com/crespire/ruby_chess) and his chess game implementation for being the roadmap of this project.